Cell-Free Massive MIMO Detection: A Distributed Expectation Propagation Approach: Simulation Results

-Fig. \ref{Fig:JCD} shows the BERs of the distributed detectors in the JCD architecture, where $r=1$ indicates no data feedback to the channel estimator while $r=2$ refers to the scenario where the detected data are fed back to channel estimator once.
+In this section, we consider the performance of ICD with different pilots in the channel training stage.
+In particular, the orthogonal pilot matrix $\mathbf{X}^{\rmp} \in \mathbb{C}^{ N\times \tau_p}$ is chosen by selecting $\tau_p$ columns from the discrete Fourier transformation (DFT) matrix $\bF \in \mathbb{C}^{\tau_p\times \tau_p}$.
+For a non-orthogonal pilot, each element of the pilot matrix is drawn from $64$-QAM. {\blc Furthermore, we consider $\tau_{p} = K$ and $\tau_{d} = 16K$ for the two pilots.} Fig.\,\ref{Fig:ICD} shows the BERs of the distributed detectors in the ICD architecture, where $r=1$ indicates no data feedback to the channel estimator while $r=2$ refers to the scenario where the detected data are fed back to channel estimator once.
 As can be observed from the figure, the data feedback can improve the system performance significantly.
 Specifically, if we target for a BER = $10^{-2}$ with QPSK symbols and non-orthogonal pilots, data feedback ($r=2$) can bring $3.3$ dB and data feedback ($r=4$) can bring $4.5$ dB performance gain, respectively.
 Furthermore, the performance gain will be enlarged if orthogonal DFT pilots are used.
 Interestingly, using DFT pilots has a similar performance as that of non-orthogonal pilots.
-This demonstrates that the JCD scheme is an efficient way to enable non-orthogonal pilots for reducing the pilot overhead in cell-free massive MIMO systems.
+This demonstrates that the ICD scheme is an efficient way to enable non-orthogonal pilots for reducing the pilot overhead in cell-free massive MIMO systems.